hackworthltd/primer-app/README.md

 Note that these steps only need to be run after the initial database creation (i.e., after `flyctl postgres create`), and never again.

-Then store a `DATABASE_URL` for the newly-created `migratedb` user in our Vault service.
-Its value should be `postgres://migratedb:xxx@localhost:5432` where `xxx` is the password value you used in the previous step.
+Then store a `DATABASE_URL` for the newly-created `deploydb` user in our Vault service.
+Its value should be `postgres://deploydb:xxx@localhost:5432/hackworth_code` where `xxx` is the password value you used in the previous step.
 This secret should be stored at a Vault path where the Buildkite agent that runs our Fly.io deployments can read it.
 (The Vault config for this step is out of scope for this document, and should be implemented in our `hackworth-nix` and `hackworth-ops` repo.)

 Note that the `DATABASE_URL` we store in Vault uses `localhost` as the PostgreSQL server address, because our deployment script runs database migrations against the proxy created by the `flyctl proxy` command.
 See [this link](https://fly.io/docs/reference/postgres/#on-a-machine-with-flyctl-installed) for details of how the proxy works.